-The deontologist usually sees value differently, talking in terms of rules and principles rather than in terms of goods.
-The pluralism issue arises for the deontological approach to value: is there a plurality of principles, or is there one over-arching principle?
+Deontologists can clearly be monists or pluralists.
 Kant can be understood as a monist—arguing that there is one overarching principle, and that all other principles are derived from it.
 Ross, by contrast, is a pluralist, because he thinks that there is a plurality of prima facie duties.
 (See Kant (1948), Ross (1930).)

+In what follows I will be as neutral as possible between different theoretical approaches to morality, and will focus on the debate between monists and pluralists.
 Monists claim that there is only one ultimate value.
-Utilitarians, for example, usually argue that there is only one value and that is welfare or pleasure or happiness, or something of that ilk.
-Monist utilitarians must claim that all other putative values, such as friendship, knowledge and so on, are only instrumental values—valuable in so far as they contribute to happiness.
-Pluralists argue that there really are several different values, and that these values are not reducible to each other or to a super value.
-Monism has the advantage of relative simplicity—once it has been determined what the super value is (whether we think of the super value in terms of the goods approach or any other approach) much of the hard work has been done.
-On the other hand, monism may be too simple—it may not capture the real texture of our ethical lives.
+Pluralists argue that there really are several different values, and that these values are not reducible to each other or to a supervalue.
+Monism has the advantage of relative simplicity: once it has been determined what the supervalue is (whether we think of the super value in terms of the goods approach or any other approach) much of the hard work has been done.
+On the other hand, monism may be too simple: it may not capture the real texture of our ethical lives.
 However, pluralism faces the difficulty of explaining how different fundamental values relate to each other, and how they can be compared.

 - 1. Some Preliminary Clarifications